-- (E) Shielding shall be continuous and terminated to the shell of connectors and/or components.
+(E) Shielding shall be continuous and terminated to the shell of connectors and/or components.
 The shield shall be electrically joined to the shell of the connector/component around the full 360 degrees of the shield.
-The shell of the connectors/components shall provide attenuation at least equal to that of the shield. - (F) The electrical circuit to which the system EED is connected shall be isolated from vehicle ground by no less than 10K ohms. - (G) The electrical circuit to which the system EED is connected shall provide an electrical short on the bridgewire(s).
+The shell of the connectors/components shall provide attenuation at least equal to that of the shield.

+(F) The electrical circuit to which the system EED is connected shall be isolated from vehicle ground by no less than 10K ohms.

+(G) The system EED shall be provided with an electrical short until its programmed actuation.